sower-proxy/sower/README.md

 ## Sower

-A config file is required in sower client side.
-[Here](https://github.com/wweir/sower/wiki/sower.hcl) is an usable example in China.
+A config file is required on the sower client side.
+[Here](https://github.com/wweir/sower/wiki/sower.hcl) is a usable example in China.

 `Sower` will take 4 port by default with root permission.
 They are: `udp(53)` / `tcp(80)` / `tcp(443)` / `tcp(1080)`.

-After do the next three step, you can enjoy the intelligent transparent proxy solution:
+After doing the next three steps, you can enjoy the intelligent transparent proxy solution:

 1. run the command line with root permission: